hl7au/au-fhir-base/pages/_includes/ihi-record-status-intro.md

 **Extension: IHI Record Status**  *[[FMM Level 3](guidance.html)]*

-This extension applies to the [Identifier datatype](http://hl7.org/fhir/datatypes.html#identifier)

-This IHI record status extension describes whether verification of the individual identifier has occurred and is based on the evidence available for a person’s identity.
+This extension applies to the [Identifier datatype](http://hl7.org/fhir/datatypes.html#identifier) and is used to indicate whether verification of the Individual Healthcare Identifier (IHI) has occurred and is based on the evidence available for a person’s identity.

-**Examples**
+#### Examples

 [Patient with IHI, Medicare card, and Health Care Card](Patient-example0.html)